 The answer for this is that the grading only means how perfect is the shape of the Moldavite and how rare it is to find this kind of shape.
-When the shape is more round, spiky and perfect, the price goes up.
-It does not mean that the Moldavite is worth less, or not natural, or has less properties and benefits.
+When the shape is more round, spiky, and perfect, the price goes up.
+It does not mean that the Moldavite is worthless, or not natural, or has fewer properties and benefits.
 The grading is only the quality and shape of the Moldavite, and as the quality and shape are nicer and more perfect, the price can go up.

 Where and how is Moldavite found?

 Genuine Moldavite is found in several localities throughout the Czech Republic, but not only there.
 Some have even been found in Germany and Austria!
 They are often discovered after a rainy day; however, they can also be unearthed by digging around 10 feet deep and locating them on the walls of your pit.
 Digging for Moldavite has been outlawed since 2004, thus forcing many to remain hidden within forests that surround these areas.

 Another interesting thing, is that stone shapes, colors and textures vary slightly from locality to the next.
 Moldavite is quite rare, but it can be found if you know where to look.
 Some people even found it in while digging in their backyard!